 10) Are there plans to expand interpretive content for objects that have just basic info right now?

 Our curators and interpretive staff are adding more content for individual artworks all the time, as well as developing videos, maps, and comparative images.
 Check your app in March for content especially created for the new west wing.

 11) Any plans to make more objects from storage available in ArtLens?

 Not at this time.
 ArtLens is really meant to be a tool to enhance the visitor’s experience of the art on view.

 12) Any plans to include objects from other private or public institutions?

 ArtLens showcases artwork owned by the museum, which is currently on view in our galleries.
 Objects on loan to or from CMA are not included in ArtLens.
 To explore the entire CMA collection, including artwork in storage, please use our web site’s collection online.

 13) Is there a date for launching ArtLens on the iPhone/Android?

-A smartphone version of ArtLens is currently in development and expected to be released in early 2014.
+ArtLens for the iPhone is already available.
+ArtLens for Android is currently in development and is expected to be released in Spring 2014.

 14) Will there be more and more scanable art in the galleries?